rlankfo/tyk-kubernetes/README.md

-# Tyk + Kubernetes integration
+# Tyk + Kubernetes + Keycloak integration

 This guide will walk you through a Kubernetes-based Tyk setup.
 It also covers the required steps to configure and use a Redis cluster and a MongoDB instance.
-This fork removes use of Google Cloud persistent disks and uses directory volumes instead for local deployment/testing.
+This fork removes use of Google Cloud persistent disks and uses
+AWS Elastic Block Storage instead.
 Instructions for Tyk Identity Broker have also been added.

 # TODO:
 Keycloak setup